MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 Once you have an action with a suggested voice phrase you can add code to your application that will let the user add a voice shortcut directly in your app.
 Flint will present the system UI to record their custom phrase, using your phrase as inspiration.

-You call the Flint-provided `addVoiceShortcut(for:presenter:)` function on your feature's action and pass in the input the action should use with the shortcut and a `UIViewController` to present the UI.
+You call the Flint-provided `addVoiceShortcut(for:presenter:)` function on your feature's action binding and pass in the input the action should use with the shortcut and a `UIViewController` to present the UI.

+Note that creating a shortcut to an action does so for a specific input to that `Action`.
+In iOS 12 you cannot create a shortcut that takes a different input each time.
+You can think of it as a frozen snapshot of an action you performed on a given input, that you can repeat later.

-So if your feature is called `ProFeatures` and it has an action bound as `showInPresentationMode` you would show the Add Siri Voice Shortcut UI like this:
+By way of example, if your feature is called `ProFeatures` and it has an action bound as `showInPresentationMode` you would show the Add Siri Voice Shortcut UI like this:

 ```swift
 class YourViewController: UIViewController {